Foulness Island: 1953 flood

-In order to repair the walls before the next spring tides, which were due on 16 February 300 soldiers and 70 sailors were drafted in.
-Three Royal Navy minesweepers, the Cheerful, Cockatrice and Rinaldo, were moored near Foulness Point, and were used as accommodation by the workers.
+In order to repair the walls before the next spring tides, which were due on 16 February, 300 soldiers and 70 sailors were drafted in.
+Three Royal Navy minesweepers, the Cheerful, Cockatrice and Rinaldo, were moored near Foulness Point, and were used as accommodation for the workers.
 The number of personnel had increased to 400 soldiers and 100 sailors by 11 February.
 High tide on 14 February was 1.5 ft higher than expected, and washed away a section of the repaired wall at Shelford Creek, but repairs were again made, and the walls survived the spring tides of the following two days.
 Re-occupation of the island was delayed until 19 March, to ensure that the new walls would withstand the spring tides due on 14 and 15 March, but many people commuted to their homes each day to begin the task of cleaning up the mess.
 Of the 114 families who had been evacuated, 80 returned on 19 March.

 Conservation

 The island's name is derived from the Old English fugla-næss, with fugla (modern "fowl") meaning "of birds" and naess being the Germanic word for promontory, and it remains an important centre for birds, with the area around Foulness Point designated as a Site of Special Scientific Interest (SSSI).
 Habitat is provided by extensive mud flats and sand flats, which are covered twice a day by the tides, together with salt marshes, banks of shingle and shells, grazing marshes, rough grass and scrubland.
 They are recognised as being internationally important for six species of birds.
 Thousands of dark-bellied brent geese arrive from Russia to spend the winter on the flats, which are also frequented by bar-tailed godwit, grey plover, red knot, oystercatcher and redshank.
-For waterfowl, principally curlew, dunlin and shelduck, the site is of national importance.
+For curlew, dunlin and shelduck, the site is of national importance.
 In winter, hen harriers can be seen foraging, and a wide range of plants and invertebrates thrive there.

 Other birds which use the island for breeding include avocet, common tern, little tern, Sandwich tern and ringed plover.
 During the winter months, in excess of 100,000 waterfowl have been reported.
 The avocet population is the second largest in the United Kingdom.
 The Foulness SSSI has been designated as a Special Protection Area for Birds under the EC Birds Directive, and is also a Ramsar site under the Ramsar Convention because of its importance as a wetland.